shelonya/prog0/README.md

 6. On the sixth line, write 'I am majoring in ? with a minor ?.' and replace the ? with your major and minor respectively

 *Note: you can replace the word minor with specialization or concentration .md

+CodeBlocks was used to compile and run the following program.